unfold/react-firebase/README.md

 * [`mapFirebaseToProps(props, ref, firebaseApp): subscriptions`] \(*Object or Function*): Its result, or the argument itself must be a plain object.
 Each value must either be a path to a location in your database, a query object or a function.
 If you omit it, the default implementation just passes `firebaseApp` as a prop to your component.

+* [`mergeProps(ownProps, firebaseProps): props`] \(*Function*): If specified, it is passed the parent `props` and current subscription state merged with the result of `mapFirebaseToProps()`.
+The plain object you return from it will be passed as props to the wrapped component.
+If you omit it, `Object.assign({}, ownProps, firebaseProps)` is used by default.

 #### Returns

 A React component class that passes subscriptions and actions as props to your component according to the specified options.

+> Note: "actions" are any function values returned by `mapFirebaseToProps()` which are typically used to modify data in Firebase.

 ##### Static Properties